Anthony Carmody: Career

 Carmody played hurling at all grades as a student at Limerick CBS.
-He was part the of the school's senior team that lost to St Finbarr's College in the final of the Dr Harty Cup in 1984.
+He was part of the school's senior team that lost to St Finbarr's College in the final of the Dr Harty Cup in 1984.

 At club level, Carmody began his career at juvenile and underage levels with Patrickswell, winning a Limerick MAHC title in 1984, before progressing to adult level.
 Carmody's senior career coincided with a very successful era for Patrickswell and he won 11 Limerick SHC medals in a 20-year period between 1983 and 2003.
 His other club honours include two Munster Club SHC medals, while he lined out at midfield when losing to Glenmore in the 1991 All-Ireland club final.

 At inter-county level, Carmody first played for Limerick as part of the minor team that beat Kilkenny to win the All-Ireland MHC title in 1984.
 He progressed to the under-21 team and won consecutive Munster U21HC titles, before claiming an All-Ireland U21HC medal after a 2-15 to 3-06 win over Galway in the 1987 final.
 Carmody joined the senior team in 1987.
 He captained the team during the 1991 season.
 Carmody claimed his only senior silverware in 1992 when Limerick won the National Hurling League title.